19hours/sg-statutes/Acts/International Finance Corporation Act.md

 ## THE SCHEDULE

-Section 7.
+Section 7

-Provisions of the Agreement Having the Force of Law
+Provisions of Agreement having the force of law

 Article VI